Colour Theory Beading Project

 This aims to address a big issue with colour theory in beading.
 The finishes on the beads can affect how colours play against one another.
 Colour theory is already fairly complex in terms of the way in which colours interact with one another.
 The shiny surface of beads and the different finishes (eg silver lined or Aurora Borealis), just add to this complexity.

-What you will get from this tutorial
+What you will get from this online class

 This colour theory beading project gives you a very practical way of getting to understand how beads play against one another.
 You will explore different finishes of bead in the same colour.
 You will also look at different shades and different colours.
 Some of the elements of the project allow you to plan, some force you to mix very random colours and see how they work together.